How Hydrotherapy Works

 A different kind of hydrotherapy exercise

 Hydrotherapy pools are specially designed to facilitate slow and methodical exercises that help to rehabilitate individuals, so it might not be the right place for you to practice your swimming time trials.
-Anyone who got into a hydrotherapy pool and started practising their front crawl would soon struggle and get tired a lot quicker because of the heat.
+Anyone who got into a pool and started practising their front crawl would soon struggle and get tired a lot quicker because of the heat.

 That is precisely why hydrotherapy is much slower and softer.
 You would usually have a physiotherapist in the pool with you to demonstrate the exercises they want you to do depending on your injuries and your range of movement.